ret2eax/ghetto_scripts/README.md

 # ghetto scripts
-Ghetto scripts for various things.
+Ghetto scripts to automate various enumeration techniques, analysis and other things.